emersonmrd/emersonmrd/README.md

 <details align="center">
   <summary>👨‍💻 More about me</summary>

-  - 💬 I am 23 years old, living in Brazil, and I have an immense curiosity about technology, science, psychology and philosophy.
+  - 💬 I live in Brazil and have an immense curiosity about technology, science, psychology, and philosophy.

   - ⚡ I love chillin' with movies and series, and diving into cool story games in my free time
 </details>